RecordsKeeper/multichain/docs/source/address.rst

 **7. Check address balance on a particular node**

-You have to pass address as argument to the checkifMineAllowed function call:
+You have to pass an address as the parameter to the checkBalance function call:

 * Address: to check the balance